 He sat up, removed his sunglasses, and I was looking directly into the heart-melting eyes of a young, very Italian version of George Clooney.
 Heavens.
 And I mean that; I saw stars.
 He spoke English, and said he’d help me.
 He carried my luggage off the train, showed me the pay phones, and explained how to use them.
 He was so kind, and I was so relieved, I called him my angel.

 As we walked, we talked about his girlfriend and his perspective on relationships.
 He was devastatingly charming, adorably handsome, and irresistibly charismatic.
-What an opportunity to examine the heart of a gorgeous Italian male; let’s just say fidelity is not a priority.
+What an opportunity to examine the heart of a gorgeous Italian male; but let’s just say that fidelity is not in his harbor, never mind his wheelhouse.
 It’s working for him, but I told him my angel had gray wings.
-We laughed.
+He laughed like mahogany melting.

-But in order to avoid ending up in Iceland, I have to buy the appropriate train ticket in the dreaded Milan station; I opt for the ticket machine/gypsy/pickpocket/challenge, and hope to avoid the enraged-addict option.
+In order to avoid ending up in Iceland, I have to buy the appropriate train ticket in the dreaded Milan station; I opt for the ticket machine/scammer/pickpocket/challenge, and hope to avoid the enraged-addict option.

-I choose a bank of machines in a well-lit area with no lines, and no helpful gypsies.
+I choose a bank of machines in a well-lit area with no lines, and no helpful hustlers.
 I.can.do.this.
-The machine asks a series of questions, which you answer until a gypsy comes up and starts pushing random buttons and steals all your stuff.
+The machine asks a series of questions, which you answer until a swindler comes up and starts pushing random buttons and steals all your stuff.

 Okey dokey, let’s get started.
 For the language I would like to be confused in, I choose English.
 Where do I want to go?
 Modena isn’t on the destination list, so I chose “Other Destinations,” use the on-screen keyboard to spell out “Modena,” ….Va bene….